Fluid Dynamics Software and Pipe Simulation

 Advantages of the CFD approach

-The main advantage of CFD over FloCAD thermohydraulic methods is that certain classes of 2D/3D flow problems that are simply not amenable to 1D methods, or at least require too much user involvement (e.g., correcting for entrance length effects or specifying losses influencing flow splits) to exploit 1D flow solution methods and available heat transfer correlations.
+The main advantage of CFD over FloCAD thermohydraulic methods is that certain classes of 2D/3D flow problems that are simply not amenable to 1D methods, or at least require too much user involvement (for example, correcting for entrance length effects or specifying losses influencing flow splits) to exploit 1D flow solution methods and available heat transfer correlations.

 Nonetheless, many engineers continue to use both methods for such problems.
-Essentially, they use a CFD solution to develop a correlation for use in codes such as FLUINT: using CFD runs to define a flow split, a pressure or velocity boundary condition, an effective loss or heat transfer coefficient, etc. Using these as inputs to SINDA/FLUINT enables modeling of transients, parametric solutions, optimization, calibrations to test data, two-phase flow solutions, etc.
+Essentially, they use a CFD solution to develop a correlation for use in codes such as FLUINT: using CFD runs to define a flow split, a pressure or velocity boundary condition, an effective loss or heat transfer coefficient, etc. Using these as inputs to SINDA/FLUINT enables modeling of transients, parametric solutions, optimization, calibrations to test data, two-phase flow solutions, and so forth.